Da-Fecto/TextformatterImageInterceptor/README.md

 	- If checked, some inline styles are added to the image.
 - **High Density**
 	- Double the pixel width of an image if the *percentage* is not set. *(fixed image size)*
-- **Image Captions**
-	- Type here your class name(s) for the caption.
-When a class name is provided and an image has a description, the image is wrapped (if not already) and *has-* is set in front of the class name(s).
-For the caption a div is created with the class name(s) and the image description as text.

 Default there are settings for landscape & portrait images.
 Squared images will inherit all settings belonging to portrait settings and there's a way to escape the default settings.